Anas-Bin-Esa-Jaidi/linux-system-administration-project/README.md

 ## 🧪 Commands & Implementation

-Created a new user to simulate multi-user environment:
+Created a new user to simulate role-based access in a multi-user environment:

 useradd devops_user

 Changed file permissions to allow execution: